visiter-la-paz-bolivie

 0

 Some time ago I was able to spend several weeks in Bolivia.
 I was there for a wedding in Santa Cruz, but I also took the opportunity to visit La Paz.
-I really enjoyed the trip, so I thought I’d put together a guide to spending a few days in La Paz and taking full advantage of the richness of this fascinating city and to know what to do in la Paz.
+I really enjoyed the trip, so I thought I’d put together a guide to spend a few days in La Paz and taking full advantage of the richness of this fascinating city.
+Find in the blog post what to do in la Paz.

 You can also check my vlog in La Paz to see more !
 Don’t forget to follow me on Instagram, Youtube and Pinterest !